laurens-in/WebAudioIntroduction/Your First Website.md

 Now our browser will know that we have linked a style-sheet and that it needs to fetch it from the server and apply the styles.
 If we were to reload our page now, the styles would be applied.

 So far everything on our page is completely static.
-If we want to make it interactive or dynamic we need to add some [[Javascript]].
+If we want to make it interactive or dynamic we need to add some [[JavaScript]].
 First we need an element that we want to interact with.
 Add the following line to your `index.html` file inside the `<body>` element below the `<h1>` element:

 ```html
 <button id="my-button">Click me!</button>